LivInTheLookingGlass/Euler/README.rst

    and these tests not yet automated as in Nodejs and Bun.
 To run these tests yourself, |test-js-link|
 ..
 [3] While these solutions do run in most browsers, they need to be bundled with Pyodide 0.26.2+ first, and these tests are not yet automated as in CPython and pypy.
 To run these tests yourself, |test-py-link|
 ..
-[4] This feature is in progress.
-While these solutions will run in most browsers, they need to be bundled with wasm-pack 0.2+ first, and these tests are not yet automated as on non-web platforms.
+[4] While these solutions will run in most browsers, they need to be bundled with wasm-pack 0.2+ first, and these tests are not yet automated as on non-web platforms.
 To run these tests yourself, |test-rs-link|

 Coverage